hariprasath-yadav/document-number-formatter/README.md

 import { formatDocumentNumber, fdnForDate, formatDate } from 'document-number-formatter'
 ```

+Suggession

+Use with [Invoice Number](https://www.npmjs.com/package/invoice-number) package for more convenient.

 ## Examples :
 ✴️ [Click here](#example-and-explanation-2-) to view notable explanation
 ```js